 Extensive onsite parking is available in the public car parks as well as disabled parking facilities for holders of official blue disabled passes.
-There is a parking fee for all vehicles at the event and you must purchase the car pass in advance.
+There is a parking fee for all vehicles at the event.
 There is a short walk from the car park to the heart of the event.

 Children 17 years of age and under can enter the event for free when accompanied by an adult, they will require proof of age and will be given a ticket on the entrance.

 Dogs are welcome so long as they are kept on a lead at all times, and that owners clean up any mess made.

 DOGS MUST NOT BE LEFT IN CARS.